dsiufl/www.dsiufl.org-2016/index.md

 <br><br>
 Breakfast and Lunch will be served.
 <br><br>
-<b>If you plan to attend, please RSVP through this form: https://goo.gl/forms/p6OJ9ppLLfmumfXK2</b>
+<b>If you plan to attend, please RSVP through this form: <a href="https://goo.gl/forms/p6OJ9ppLLfmumfXK2">https://goo.gl/forms/p6OJ9ppLLfmumfXK2</a></b>
 <br><br>
 <h3>The schedule is below: </h3>
 <br>